Last updated April 13, 2021

 Philadelphia, PA 19190-0155

-Expedited Service: (include overnight delivery and expedited delivery fees)
+Expedited Service: (include overnight delivery and expedited delivery fees, usually $60)

 National Passport Processing Center

 Philadelphia, PA 1910-0955

 Passport cards, a wallet-sized alternative or addition to a passport book, are a cheaper but more limited option.
 A passport card allows travel from the U.S. to Canada, Mexico, the Caribbean and Bermuda via land border crossings or sea ports of entry.
 Notice that the passport card cannot be used to fly internationally (for that, you'll need a passport book), but it does satisfy the requirements for Real ID.

 If you are eligible to use the DS-82, you can apply by mail at the addresses listed under Passport Renewal.

 If you do not already have a passport book/ are not eligible for the DS-82: